 Analytical models to quantify the influence of the chosen distribution function to the walk area are challenging.
-Probably, a similar methodology like the one used in [7] for the RWP model could be applied here, too.
+Probably, a similar methodology like the one used in [7] could be applied here, too.
 However, since the distribution functions may be generic or even empirical, analytical evaluations are only of limited use and therefore left for further studies.